 The wait is over!
-Elderflower season is here and I am as excited as I could possibly be.
+Elderflower season is here, and I am as excited as I could be.
 I love the scent of those delicate little flowers and can’t wait to infuse the house with it while cooking with them.
-Over the past months I made a list of different flavours that I wanted to try to combine with elderflowers and limes made it to the top of my list.
+Over the past months, I made a list of different flavours that I wanted to try to combine with elderflowers and limes made it to the top of my list.
 I love every type of citrus so I could not wait to give this lime and elderflower cordial a try.

 You can use this cordial for a large variety of things.
-Marinate summer berries in it, drizzle it over cakes, mix it into cocktails, sweeten your lemonade or just use it mixed with ice cold water and a flew slices of fresh lime.
+Marinate summer berries in it, drizzle it over cakes, mix it into cocktails, sweeten your lemonade or just use it mixed with ice cold water and a few slices of fresh lime.
 That is at least what I love to do the most.
 Just a simple, tall glass filled with refreshing lime and elderflower cordial at the end of a hot day.
 There’s nothing like it.

 - 200g (7 oz or 5 cups) of elderflowers without stems, about 45 heads

 - 2 limes, zested and sliced